cypher139/ch/dev/LocalPackages/DispenserReLoader/ReadMe.txt

--SKCompat extension (for accessing WorldEdit selection data in CH) -Vault plugin (for access to your economy plugin) -CHVault extension (For accessing economy functions in CH) Download CommandHelper extensions from https://letsbuild.net/jenkins/job/CHVault/ Install CommandHelper extensions by saving the extension .jar file to <server root>/plugins/CommandHelper/extensions.
+-SKCompat extension (for accessing WorldEdit selection data in CH) -Vault plugin (for access to your economy plugin) -CHVault extension (For accessing economy functions in CH) Download CommandHelper extensions from https://letsbuild.net/jenkins/job/CHVault/ and https://letsbuild.net/jenkins/job/SKCompat/
+Install CommandHelper extensions by saving the extension .jar file to <server root>/plugins/CommandHelper/extensions.
  --You can check the status of installed extensions by typing /rladmin info.